Restoring Aureal 3D (A3D) by Alchemy

 http://forums.thedarkmod.com/topic/1824 ... soundcard/)

-2. Then install the game in the Alchemy (or make sure that dsound.dll and dsound.ini are present in R2 root folder)
+2. Then install the game in the Alchemy (or make sure that Alchemy's dsound.dll and dsound.ini are present near Rayman2.exe in the game folder)

 3. Copy these files into Rayman2\DLL folder